-16.1 Installation of EQC Seam Roof Systems is carried out by experienced roofing contractors in accordance with the Certificate holder's instructions.
+16.1 Installation of EQC Seam Aluminium Standing Seam Roof Systems must be carried out by experienced roofing contractors in accordance with the Certificate holder's instructions.
 Guidance can be provided by the Certificate holder for contractors who are unfamiliar with the systems.